Fall 2009/10

 - Two take-home assignments will be given during the first semester.
 At the end of the course there will be a final exam.
 Each one of the midterm assignments will determine 20% of the final score.
 The final exam will determine 60% of the score.

 - The second semester will be constructed as a seminar.
 Reading material will be assigned to the participants.
 The material will be present in class and related statistical issues will be investigate.
-The outcome of the investigation will be summarized in writting.
+The outcome of the investigation will be summarized in writing in a structure of a scientific research article.

 Bibliography